Mardan: History

 During the Sepoy Mutiny of 1857, Mardan was not a scene of heavy fighting as many of the native troops had been disarmed by British forces.
 Mardan's famous Guides' Memorial was established in 1892 to honour fallen soldiers who fought during the 1879 Siege of the British Residency in Kabul.
 The city's Women's Hospital was established in 1906.
 In 1920, Mardan was visited by Sir Charles Monro, head of British armed forces in British India.
 Until 1937, Mardan District was a part of Peshawar District, when it was elevated to the status of its own independent district.
 During the Viceroy's visit in 1946, large numbers of Mardan residents travelled to Peshawar to participate in a Muslim League rally in favour of Pakistan's establishment.
 The Mardan Museum was established in 1991 to showcase the region's rich ancient history.

 In July 2020, life size statues of the Buddha was found during construction activity in the Mardan area.
 However, local Muslim civilians from the area took it on their own hands to destroy these findings.
 The culprits also posted their vandalism on social media, which resulted on their arrest by the Pakistani authorities.
 The findings are part of the ancient Indian Buddhist past of the area and related to the Gandhara Mahajanapada.

 Geography

-Mardan is located in the south-west of the district at 34°12'0N 72°1'60E and an altitude of 283 m.
+Mardan is located in the south-west of the district at latitude 34°12'0 N and longitude 72°1'60 E and at an altitude of 283 m.
 Mardan is the district headquarters of Mardan District of Khyber Pakhtunkhwa.
 Risalpur is located to the south, Charsadda is located to the west, Yar Hussain to the east and Takht Bahi and Katlang to the north.